 However, a 2017 Canadian study focusing on residents born in Official Development Assistance-eligible countries (ODA), found that the Filipino community had made the most money transfers to friends and family that year.

-The study also found 59% remitters sent money abroad to pay for living expenses like food and housing, while 43% sent money to pay for medical expenses.
+The study also found 59% of remitters sent money abroad to pay for living expenses like food and housing, while 43% sent money to pay for medical expenses.
 The most popular sending method among respondents was in-person at a money transfer store.